usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>**"NACA" : str, optional**
 >>>>>NACA designation for the airfoil.
 If given, MachUpX will automatically generate outline points using the NACA equations.
 Can only be NACA 4-digit series.
 Cannot be specified along with "outline_points".
 Will not affect aerodynamics.
 >>>>
->>>>**"max_camber" : float, optional**
->>>>>Maximum camber of the airfoil as a fraction of the chord.
-Can be specified if "outline_points" and "NACA" are not specified.
-If these are specified, the max camber will be automatically determined.
-Required for making corrections to section properties based on sweep.
-Defaults to 0.0.
->>>>
->>>>**"max_thickness" : float, optional**
->>>>>Maximum thickness of the airfoil as a fraction of the chord.
-Can be specified if "outline_points" and "NACA" are not specified.
-If these are specified, the max camber will be automatically determined.
-Required for making corrections to section properties based on sweep.
-Defaults to 0.0.
->>>
 >>>**"camber_solver_kwargs" : dict, optional**
 >>>>A dictionary of kwargs to pass to the Airfoil class initializer for this airfoil.
 These affect how the camber line solver runs for an airfoil where "ouline_points" is given.
 Has no effect is this is not given.
 The kwargs that can be specified are "verbose", "camber_relaxation", "le_loc", "max_iterations", and "camber_termination_tol".
 More information on each of these can be found [here](https://airfoildatabase.readthedocs.io/en/latest/airfoil_class.html).
 >